mckeebase/genoceanic/README.md

-# Genoceanic
+# GenOCEANIC
 Leveraging the power of Open Data Standards in the world of Genomics.
 *Author: Dr Shane McKee*, Consultant in Genetic Medicine, Chief Clinical Information Officer, Belfast HSC Trust. shane.mckee@belfasttrust.hscni.net tw: @shanemuk

 ## What is Genoceanic?
 Northern Ireland patients are participating in the UK [**100,000 Genomes Project**](https://www.genomicsengland.co.uk/).
 This involves collating **consent**, **phenotype** and **genomic** data and transmitting this securely to [*Genomics England Ltd*](https://www.genomicsengland.co.uk/) (GEL).
 We aim to recruit up to 1000 patients and relatives with a variety of rare diseases and cancers to the Northern Ireland contribution to the 100KGP.
-This work requires an information architecture to support it. **Genoceanic** is the platform that will do this and leave a lasting legacy for diagnosis, treatment and discovery.
+This work requires an information architecture to support it. **GenOCEANIC** is the platform that will do this and leave a lasting legacy for diagnosis, treatment and discovery.

-Genoceanic consists of two primary components:
+GenOCEANIC consists of three primary components:

-1. A front end for data entry and review, called **GeNIE**
+1. A front end (GUI) for data entry and review, using **Panacea** from our partners FuturePerfect
-1. A clinical data repository based on **OpenEHR**
+2. A clinical data repository (CDR) based on **OpenEHR** provided by Better Healthcare

-## What is GeNIE?
-- GeNIE is a software platform created by [University Hospitals Birmingham to support the West Midlands Genomic Medicine Centre](https://www.uhb.nhs.uk/west-midlands-genomic-medicine-centre.htm)'s activity within the 100,000 Genomes Project.
-- It allows us to set up data formats to match GEL dataset
-- We will use it to synchronise data with GEL
-- It will facilitate recruitment and data management
-- Development of GeNIE will allow us to align with ordering system for the new Genetic test directory.
+3. A Clinical Decision Support (CDS) system from our chief contractor Cambio Healthcare

 ## What is OpenEHR?
 - [OpenEHR](http://www.openehr.org) is the de facto international standard information modelling system for healthcare data.